mindful-ai-dude/bash-is-all-you-need/README.md

 ### The Agent Harness Architecture

 A harness acts as the Operating System for the agent, providing the necessary drivers and environment for the CPU (the model) and RAM (the context window) to function effectively.
-Claude Code represents a sophisticated implementation—on the CORE-Bench benchmark, Claude Opus 4.5 achieved **78%** success with the Claude Code harness versus only **42%** with a less optimized framework.

 ### Essential Shell Commands for ML Operations